-Act and Log Choosing the Act and Log button first creates a log file entry recording information about this fault then takes the same action that would result from choosing the Act button.
+- Act and Log Choosing the Act and Log button first creates a log file entry recording information about this fault then takes the same action that would result from choosing the Act button. - Registers Select the Registers button to open the Task Status dialog.

-Registers

-Select the Registers button to open the Task Status dialog.
 This dialog gives you additional information on the state of the program when it crashed.
 From this window you can change the registers and flags, view segment mappings, and do a stack trace.
-Refer to the section entitled "Examining the Task Status" for further information.
+Refer to the section entitled "Examining the Task Status" for further information. - Options Select the Options button to choose the information you want to write to the log file.
+This opens the Log File Options dialog explained in the section entitled "Customize the Log File" on page 329.